Fuqing dialect: Close-open rimes

 According to the original listing of the rimes in the Qī Lín Bāyīn, the medial vowel did not change with the tones.
 But in the Fuqing dialect, when the rime is in either one of the departing tones or in the dark entering tone, the medial vowel changes to another, the rime being called the open rime.
-When in either of the two level tones, in the rising tone, or in the light entering tone, the rime this time does not change; this rime is called the close rime.
+When in either of the two level tones, in the rising tone, or in the light entering tone, the rime does not change; this rime is called the close rime.
 In the Fuqing dialect, with the exception of [ŋ] and [iau], all rimes exhibit this close-open alternation.

 As an example, the rime from "春" in the Qī Lín Bāyīn, lists the two rimes: [uŋ] and [uk].
 In the Gutian dialect, the same vowel is preserved in the rime [u], regardless of tone.
 But in the Fuqing dialect, the rime [uŋ] in the dark departing (陰去) and light departing (陽去) tones changes to [oŋ], where the vowel in the final [u] has become [o].
 Similarly, [uʔ] in the upper departing (上入) tone becomes the open rime [oʔ], where the vowel has again changed.